Young Investigators Research Forum

 The Young Investigators Research Forum will provide an opportunity for collegial interaction among early career investigators and established senior investigators across the broad spectrum of basic, translational, clinical and population sleep and circadian science, as well as with scientific and program officers from various funding agencies.

-The Young Investigators Research Forum is sponsored by Avadel and ResMed.
+The Young Investigators Research Forum 2025 is sponsored in part by ResMed.
 Additional support is provided by the American Academy of Sleep Medicine, the American Academy of Dental Sleep Medicine and Sleep Research Society Foundation.

 The following individuals are eligible to apply:

-• Sleep scientists (MD, DO, DDS, DMD, DNP, DNSc, PharmD, PhD, or equivalent) who are within 10 years of their terminal degree, post-doctoral training, or clinical training are eligible to apply.
+• Individuals within 10 years of their terminal degree, post-doctoral training, or clinical training.

 The following individuals are NOT eligible to apply: